-There are four possible categories that children may fall into based on their scores:
+There are four possible categories that students may fall into based on their score:

-Students who are far below the grade-level readiness (red dot)
+Students who are far below grade level (pink dot)

-Students who are below the grade-level readiness (pink dot)
+Students who are below grade level (yellow dot)

-Students who are on grade-level (light blue dot)
+Students who are on grade level (light green dot)

-Students who exceed grade-level readiness (dark blue dot)
+Students who exceed grade level readiness (dark green dot)